MEDEA'S TV TROPES

 Ms Vice Girl: Even while Medea may be brutal and savage with her opponents, making Freki feel like Nicoletta in contrast, is essentially the only undoubtedly bad quality she possesses; despite this, she is still a righteous and honourable person.
 In other words, if she ever attacks you gruesomely, you certainly have done something to deserve it.

-Power Dyes Your Hair: Becoming Seraphim temporarily turns her hair back to blond.
+Power Dyes Your Hair: Becoming Seraphim temporarily turns her hair pink.

 Sensor Character: Medea can see any chthonic creature with her demon eyes.